-Celebrating seven years of Secret Santa: our Christmas appeal through the years
+Thank you Secret Santas: Celebrating seven years of our Christmas appeal

-Last Christmas marked seven years of our charity Christmas appeal - Secret Santa.
-To celebrate, we look back at our campaign milestones and impact.
+This Christmas marks seven years of our charity Christmas appeal, Secret Santa.

 The magic of Christmas begins in childhood.
 Carefully hanging stockings.
 Peeking at presents under the tree.
 But for many, Christmas is anything but magical.

-For seven years, we've been asking people like you to help a vulnerable family.
-By becoming a Secret Santa and making a donation.
+For seven years, we've been asking people like you to support our charity Christmas appeal by becoming a Secret Santa and making a donation.

-To celebrate, we reflect over the milestones and impact that our supporters have helped us make over the years.
+To celebrate, we reflect on the Secret Santa milestones we've achieved over the years.

 2018: The birth of Secret Santa